Have a commercial roof? You may be asking yourself: which is better for ponding water: acrylic roof coatings or silicone?

-We talk a lot about maintaining and repairing your building envelope with the aim of keeping water out — and with good reason.
-Leaks can go undetected for months or years, and by the time they’re discovered, you could be looking at water damage, mold growth, failing insulation and damaged structural materials.
+We talk a lot about maintaining and repairing with the aim of keeping water out.
+And with good reason.
+Leaks can cause water damage, mold growth, failing insulation, and damaged structural materials.

 A commercial building’s roof takes a beating, exposed to the elements as it is.
 And if it doesn’t drain properly, then your roofing materials become subject to the added stress of ponding water.
-While a puddle after a rainstorm is common, if the water is still there two or three days later, it could prematurely deteriorate your roofing system.
+A puddle after a rainstorm is common.
+However, standing water that lasts a few days or more could prematurely deteriorate your roof.

 Ponding water can also create a number of other problems for buildings.
-If there is a large amount of water sitting on your roof It creates an unexpected structural load on your building.
-This can damage not only your roofing membrane, but it could also seriously impact the structure of your building and may even cause the roof to collapse.
+Large amounts of water sitting on your roof creates an unexpected structural load.
+This can damage not only your roofing membrane but could also impact the structure of your building.
+Furthermore, it may cause the roof to collapse.

-Most cases are less extreme and ponding water is simply a primary source of leaks as it degrades roofing seams and systems and the water finds its way into your building.
+Usually, ponding water is simply a source of leaks as it tears down roofing seams and systems.
+Then, the water finds its way into your building.

 Preventing Ponding Water Damage

 The first step to avoiding ponding water damage is to prevent it from becoming a chronic problem.
-Maintenance staff should be conducting regular roof inspections, and when they notice that ponding water is occurring, it should be addressed quickly.
+Maintenance staff should conduct regular roof inspections.
+In addition, address ponding water problems quickly once found.

-Ponding water can be caused by a number of problems, and there are a variety of fixes, depending on the extent of the ponding and the age of your roof.
+A number of problems can cause ponding water.
+However, there are also a variety of fixes depending on how bad the ponding is and the age of your roof.

 - Repitch the roof.
-If ponding is occurring because the roof is improperly sloped, or due to sagging as the roof ages, then you may need to hire a contractor to repitch the roof.
+If ponding occurs because of improper sloping or sagging, hire a contractor to repitch the roof.
 This option can be expensive and costly, so before you make that decision, consider other simpler fixes.

 - Check drains for blockages and clogs.
 This is the simplest and fastest fix.
-If your roof is designed to drain properly, then it’s possible those drains are simply blocked with leaves or other debris.
+If your roof drains properly, leaves or other debris could be the culprit.
 Check them regularly to prevent water from backing up during rain events.

 - Install additional drains and crickets.
-If the drainage installed is insufficient, you may need to add more, particularly if the ponding is caused in part by an aging roof that is starting to sag.
+Add more drainage if the ponding is caused by an aging, sagging roof.
 While this step is more involved than cleaning the existing drains, it’s stiller faster and cheaper than repitching your entire roof.

 - Repair low points.
 If you’re not yet at a place where you can or need to repair the entire roof, then you may just need to repair the low points.
-Removing and replacing damaged materials, or building up sagging areas, and making sure they’re covered with a high-quality waterproof coating can extend the overall lifespan of your roof.
+Remove and replace damaged materials and cover them with a high-quality waterproof coating to extend the overall lifespan of your roof.

 Which Coating to Choose: Acrylic or Silicone?

-A commercial roof coating is a great way to bring extra longevity to your building, without going to the time and expense of a complete tear-off and replacement.
-A product like an acrylic reinforced roof coating offers a number of benefits, including:
+A commercial roof coating adds extra longevity to your building without the time and expense of a complete tear-off and replacement.
+In fact, an acrylic reinforced roof coating offers a number of benefits, including: